talkohavy/lowcharts/README.md

 ### Basic BarChart

-Creating A LineChart is no different - easy and simple:
+Creating A BarChart is no different - easy and simple:

 ```jsx
 import React from 'react'